data-engine-thinking/book-notes/errata.md

 ## Example

-Please copy this example when reporting a new issue.
+Please copy this example to the designedated chapter section when reporting a new issue.

-**Description:** Typo - "engine" should be "engine" **Chapter:** 8
-**Location:** Page 123
+**Description:** Typo - "engine" should be "engine" **Location:** Page 123
 **Reporter:** @johndoe